Instruments and Teachers

 He has performed in the most important early music festivals with many ensembles, e.g. La Fenice, Daedalus, Les Haultz et les Bas, La Caccia, Huelgas Ensemble, and Ricercar Consort and recorded to many record labels (Accent, Ricercar, Vanguard Classics etc.) and European radio broadcasting companies.

-He also contributes to several papers and magazines and is the head of the early music department as well as the wind instruments department of the Conservatory of Saarbrücken.
+He also contributes to several papers and magazines and is the head of the early music department as well as the [early music and] wind instruments department of the Conservatory of Saarbrücken.

 - Mediaeval ensemble